 By Sydney from A World in Reach

-When it comes to trying new foods, I don’t really discriminate.
-I love trying everything from cheap street food to fine dining and even dishes that some might consider to be a bit strange.
+When it comes to trying new foods, I don’t discriminate.
+I love trying everything from cheap street food to fine dining and even dishes that some might consider strange.

 Even if you’re a picky eater, I recommend stepping out of your comfort zone (even if it’s just a baby step) on your next trip and trying a new dish.
 Who knows – you might even come home with a new favorite food!